dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 ### String Representations

 Many objects have an at least somewhat human-readable `string` representation.
-In quick-and-dirty programs, a function returning GC allocated `string` representation suffices.
+In quick-and-dirty programs, a function returning GC allocated `string` representations suffices.
 In libraries, however, one strives for more generality.
 The usual way to give the context first-class control over how the `string` representation is handled is replacing the return value by a sink.